ajoslin103/fabric-layers-test/README.md

 Or manually open the file in your browser.

 The test page will display:
-- Version information for fabric-pure-browser and fabric-layers-react
+- Version information for fabric-pure-browser
 - Status messages indicating whether the libraries loaded successfully
 - Results of attempting to create a CoordinatePlane and Layer